DeepakMuralidharan/blog/about.md

 permalink: /about/
 ---

-Hey!
-I am Deepak.
+I'm currently working as a Machine Learning Engineer in the Siri Natural Language (NLP) team at Apple.

-I am currently pursuing my Masters in  Electrical Engineering at the University of California, Los Angeles (UCLA).
-My primary academic area of interest is machine learning and AI.
-More specifically, I am interested in deep learning and neural networks and their applications in computer vision, speech, natural language processing etc.

-I interned at Apple in the Siri Natural Language team last summer.
-At UCLA, I am a member of the Speech Processing and Auditory Perception Laboratory advised by Prof. Abeer Alwan where I work on speaker verification.
+Prior to this, I obtained my Masters in  Electrical Engineering at the University of California, Los Angeles (UCLA).
+My primary academic area of interest is machine learning with applications in natural language processing, computer vision and speech.
+At UCLA, I was a member of the Speech Processing and Auditory Perception Laboratory advised by Prof Abeer Alwan where I worked on deep neural networks for estimation of subglottal acoustic features.

 Github:
 {% include icon-github.html username="deepakmuralidharan" %}